The Shuffle

 However, certain recent developments cannot be ignored.
 China’s dismissal of numerous CCP officials suggests signs of an internal purge, though the reasons remain unclear or highly speculative.
 Moreover, it is yet to be seen how Chinese weapons perform in real war scenarios, which would provide a clearer perspective on its military capabilities.

 So the real question is not just whether China is confident, but what durable structures it has built to project power and sustain that confidence.
-So far, there is little evidence of this.
+So far, there are less evidences of this.

 •••